 Aside from the previously mentioned advantages of cloud adoption, cloud computing has a promising future in the construction industry.
 Not only can cloud computing help cut costs, but it can also increase collaboration between teams, management, and stakeholders, allowing for speedier decision-making and more efficient resource utilization.
 As a result, construction projects are completed faster, with lower overhead and higher profitability.
 Companies in every industry, including construction, are turning to the cloud for these reasons.

 Verifi3D by Xinaps is the spell checker of your BIM models.
 It is cloud-based and tackles many of the issues by providing pre-construction teams with model coordination, automated clash detection, and workflow integration that simplifies collaboration and minimizes manual work.
 With an intuitive and easy interface, Verifi3D is web-based and eliminates the need to purchase software or manage IT infrastructure.
 It helps professionals deliver work in quality and time, reduce rework, and leverage their teams, so they can focus on bigger tasks.

-With the implementation of CDEs such as Dropbox, Autodesk Construction Cloud and Autodesk BIM 360, and added integrations with BIM Track and BIMcollab, teams can manage the model coordination workflow, including clash detection, validation, and reporting in one environment.
+With the implementation of CDEs such as Google Drive, Procore, Trimble Connect, SharePoint, OneDrive, Dropbox, Autodesk Construction Cloud and Autodesk BIM 360, and added integrations with Newforma Konekt, Autodesk BIM 360 Issues and BIMcollab, teams can manage the model coordination workflow, including clash detection, validation, and reporting in one environment.